 There is no docker0 bridge on macOS

-Because of the way networking is implemented in Docker for Mac, you cannot see a
+Because of the way networking is implemented in Docker Desktop for Mac, you cannot see a

-docker0 interface in macOS.
-This interface is actually within
+docker0 interface on the host.
+This interface is actually within the virtual

 I cannot ping my containers